DataLab: A Unified Platform for LLM-Powered Business Intelligence: Overview

-\textbf{DataLab Workflow.} Upon receiving an NL query and the associated dataset, \name \space initially analyzes the dataset and interprets the query, incorporating domain knowledge before feeding them into LLMs.
-Then, \name \space leverages various agents to complete the task, which may involve information sharing with each other through a structured communication mechanism .
+\textbf{DataLab Workflow.} Upon receiving an NL query and the associated dataset, \name \space analyzes the dataset and interprets the query, incorporating domain knowledge (Figure~\ref{fig:overview} ) before feeding them into LLMs.
+Then, \name \space leverages various agents to complete the task, which may involve information sharing with each other through a structured communication mechanism (Figure~\ref{fig:overview} ).
 Subsequently, the corresponding result will be presented in the notebook.
 Users can either accept, edit, or reject the result and continues the BI workflow.
-Meanwhile, a context management strategy automatically generates and maintains cell dependencies within the notebook to promote further agent calls.
-Next, we provide an overview of the three critical modules in \name.
+Meanwhile, a context management strategy (Figure~\ref{fig:overview} ) automatically generates and maintains cell dependencies within the notebook to promote further agent calls.
+Next, we provide an overview of \name's three critical modules.